 2.7 CH4 PRODUCTION

-To assess CH₄ production, soil samples were incubated under flooded conditions, following the methodology outlined by Luo et al. (2022).
+To assess CH₄ production, soil samples were incubated under flooded conditions, following the methodology outlined by Luo et al.', (2022).
 In summary, 20 g of air-dried soil was weighed into 130 ml serum vials.
 This quantity was chosen considering conservation agriculture (CA) practices, where a significant amount of crop biomass is incorporated into the soil.
 Each soil sample was flooded with 50 ml of sterile distilled water.
 After flooding, the vials were sealed with butyl rubber septa and secured using aluminium crimp seals.
 The vials were then incubated in a biological oxygen demand (BOD) incubator at 30 ± 2°C in dark conditions.
 To measure CH₄ production, the vials were shaken for 10 minutes on a horizontal shaker at 150 rpm to release any soil-trapped CH₄.
 Then, 0.1 ml of headspace gas was sampled and analysed for CH₄ concentration.
-The analysis was performed using a gas chromatograph (CIC, India) equipped with a flame ionization detector (FID) and a Porapak Q packed column (2 m length, 2/8″ diameter, 80/100 mesh, stainless steel column), as described by (Mohanty et al. 2017).
+The analysis was performed using a gas chromatograph (CIC, India) equipped with a flame ionization detector (FID) and a Porapak Q packed column (2 m length, 2/8″ diameter, 80/100 mesh, stainless steel column), as described by (Mohanty et al., 2017).

 2.8 CH4 ESTIMATION